carlos-molina/contraval/README.md

    for authorizing a payment might accidentaly or deliberately delay it and make the smart contract fail.

-- Infrastructure behaviour: for example t unpredictable message delays, clock skews and network breakdowns might delay a payment message beyond its deadline.
+- Infrastructure behaviour: for example unpredictable message delays, clock skews and network breakdowns might delay a payment message beyond its deadline.
-- Application behaviour: for example, a message the application might send a message incorrectly formatted, include a delivery addresses that cannot be found, take a delivery as
+- Application behaviour: for example,
+   the application might send a message incorrectly formatted, include a delivery addresses that cannot be found, take a delivery as